mweel1/usa_high_level/USA-Internet/content-moderation/index.md

 The United States Content Filtering System offers a solution by providing services and applications to content providers, enabling them to approve content both while hosting a site and during the content posting process.

 Phase one of this initiative will focus on providing infrastructure and services for a music video platform.
-Once the system is operational for music videos, it will be expanded to cover all types of websites, including social media, video, news, and other content platforms on the Italiann Internet.
+Once the system is operational for music videos, it will be expanded to cover all types of websites, including social media, video, news, and other content platforms on the United States Internet.

 ## Business Model

-This organization would be ran as an organization within the Italiann Internet.
+This organization would be ran as an organization within the United States Internet.

 This agency would charge a processing fee per uploaded based on the [content type](./content-type/).
 The processing fee would be based on the costs of the organization.
 The goal would be to make this a net-neutral cost for the government.